What happens if you freeze your credit card?

 • You won't be able to use it for spending

-• Your additional cardholders may not be able to pay with their credit card
+• Your additional cardholders will not be able to pay with their credit card.

-• You may not be able to use some complimentary extras (i.e. lounge passes or air miles)
+• You won't be able to use some complimentary extras (i.e. lounge passes or air miles)

-• If your provider has locked your card, recurring payments/direct debits will not be processed
+• Recurring payments/direct debits will not be processed

 Do I still have to make repayments when my card is temporarily locked?

-If it turns out that your card has been used for fraudulent transactions, you will have to contact your credit card company and ask them to reverse the transactions, or lodge a dispute with them so that they can investigate it.
+If it turns out that your card has been used for fraudulent transactions, the credit card company may reverse the illegal transactions, or you can lodge a dispute with them so that they can investigate it.
 But, if a payment is due when transactions are under investigation, you will need to pay at least the minimum, or you will risk defaulting.

 If you've locked it